jackobailey/PollBasePro/README.md

 -   **Labour Party:** 37% (34% to 40%)
 -   **Liberal Democrats:** 9% (8% to 11%)

-The `pollbasepro` data suggest that the Conservative Party is the largest party in Britain.
+`pollbasepro` suggests that the Conservative Party is the largest party in Britain.
 They hold a lead over the Labour Party of around 3% (-1% to 7%).
 This puts the Labour Party in second and the Liberal Democrats in third.

 ## Notes, Usage, and Attribution